pingidentity/terraform-provider-pingone/docs/resources/risk_predictor.md

 Required:

-- `max_score` (Number) A number that specifies the maximum score for the risk predictor.
-This value is used when the risk predictor is not explicitly configured in a policy.
+- `max_value` (Number) A number that specifies the minimum value of the attribute named in `predictor_custom_map.contains`.
+This represents the lower bound of this risk result range.
-- `min_score` (Number) A number that specifies the minimum score for the risk predictor.
-This value is used when the risk predictor is not explicitly configured in a policy.
+- `min_value` (Number) A number that specifies the minimum value of the attribute named in `predictor_custom_map.contains`.
+This represents the lower bound of this risk result range.

 <a id="nestedatt--predictor_custom_map--between_ranges--medium"></a>